 The shape of the Gothic arch greenhouse is similar to the Quonset house but has a pointed top.
-So it looks like the pointed tip of a water drop.
-The benefits of a Gothic arch greenhouse are that they enable good light transmission and a lot of room at a relatively low price.
+So it looks like the pointed tip of a water drop or an onion.

 Read more about the different shapes and structures of greenhouses in this article!

 Besides the freestanding greenhouses, there are also greenhouse structures that can be attached to your house or window.
 It’s a great solution for people, who don’t have a large backyard and want to use their space efficiently.